-Chattanooga is vibrant and wonderfully diverse, and grows more rich every time we visit.
+The city of Chattanooga, Tennessee, is vibrant and wonderfully diverse, and grows more rich every time we visit.
 Its history is a fascinating web of historical and cultural events built on innovation.
-Between the dynamic energy of Downtown Chattanooga, the rich history and culture displayed in the city’s museums and galleries, and the countless natural sites and scenes, and a serious craft brew game, you’ll never run out of things to do in Chattanooga.
+Between the dynamic energy of Downtown Chattanooga, the rich history and culture displayed in the city’s museums and galleries, the countless natural sites and scenes, and a serious craft brew game, you’ll never run out of things to do in Chattanooga.